Feed-in tariff: Spain

-For other technologies decree 661/2007 setd up:
+For other technologies decree 661/2007 setup:

 On 27 January 2012 the Spanish government temporarily stopped accepting applications for projects beginning operation after January 2013.
 Construction and operation of existing projects was not affected.
 The country's electrical system had a €24 billion deficit.
 FiT payments did not contribute significantly to that deficit.
 In 2008 the FiT was expected to result in 400 MW of solar being installed.
 However, it was so high that over 2600 MW was installed.
 Utilities in Spain reported that they had no way to pass on cost increases to consumers by increasing rates and instead accrued deficits, although this is under dispute.

 Switzerland

 Switzerland introduced the so-called "Cost-covering remuneration for feed-in to the electricity grid (CRF)" on 1 May 2008.

 CRF applies to hydropower (up to 10 megawatts), photovoltaics, wind energy, geothermal energy, biomass and waste material from biomass and will be applicable for 20 and 25 years, depending on the technology.
 The implementation is done through the national grid operator SWISSGRID.

 While high by appearance, CRF has had little effect, as the total amount of "extra" cost to the system was capped.
 Since about 2009, no more projects could be financed.
-About 15'000 projects awaited allocation of monies.
+About 15,000 projects awaited allocation of monies.
 If all those projects were implemented, Switzerland could mothball all its nuclear power plants, which currently supply 40% of its power.

 In 2011, after Fukushima, some local power companies, mostly owned by villages and cantons/provinces, selectively started offering their own tariff, thereby creating a mini-boom.

-As of March 2012 the KEV-FIT for Solar PV had been lowered several times to CHF 0.30–0.40/kWh (US$0.33–0.44/kWh) depending on size, but was higher than in Germany and most of the rest of the world.
+As of March 2012, the KEV-FIT for Solar PV had been lowered several times to CHF 0.30–0.40/kWh (US$0.33–0.44/kWh) depending on size, but was higher than in Germany and most of the rest of the world.

 Taiwan

 The feed-in tariff for renewable energy generation in Taiwan is set by the Bureau of Energy.
-It applies to most of the renewable energy sources, namely solar, wind, hydraulic, geothermal, biomass, waste etc.
+It applies to most of the renewable energy sources, namely solar, wind, hydraulic, geothermal, biomass, waste, etc.

 Thailand

 In 2006, the Thai government enacted a tariff paid on top of utility avoided costs, differentiated by technology type and generator size and guaranteed for 7–10 years.
-Solar received the highest amount, 8 baht/kWh (about US cents 27/kWh).
+Solar received the highest amount, 8 baht/kWh (about US$0.27/kWh).
 Large biomass projects received the lowest at 0.3 baht/kWh (at about 1 US cent per kWh).
 Additional per-kWh subsidies were provided for projects that offset diesel use in remote areas.
 As of 2010 March 1364 MW of private sector renewable energy was online with an additional 4104 MW in the pipeline with signed PPAs.
 Biomass made up the bulk of this capacity: 1292 MW (online) and 2119 MW (PPA only).
 Solar electricity was second but growing more rapidly, with 78 MW online and signed PPAs for an additional 1759 MW.